 11 Tips for Tenant Applicants

-YOUR ONLINE APPLICATION & PAYING FEES
+YOUR ONLINE APPLICATION & PAYING YOUR HOLDING DEPOSIT

 By far our biggest tip – Be sure to complete your online application as accurately and as quickly as possible.
 This will show both the landlord and letting agent that you are committed to securing your chosen property.
-At the same time be sure to pay your holding deposit and application fees as soon as possible to reserve the property and enable us to carry out all of the necessary referencing.
+At the same time be sure to pay your holding deposit as soon as possible to reserve the property and enable us to carry out all of the necessary referencing.

 CHOOSE YOUR REFEREES CAREFULLY